Franconia Ridge

 Aug 22 , 1983 Monday (370.9 mtg) From Gonzo!s Appalachian Trail journal

 The descent off of Mt.
 Garfield involved yet another steep grade, but the distance was only about one mile.
 From there the next couple of miles were much more tame.
-As I approached Galehead Hut, one of the huts located directly beside the trail, tiny raindrops had begun to fall.
-I met a couple of southbounders on their way out after a hearty breakfast of pancakes - the leftovers that I would not get from the mornings meal.
+As I approached Galehead Hut, one of the huts located directly beside the trail, tiny raindrops began to fall.
+I met a couple of southbounders on their way out after a hearty breakfast of pancakes - the leftovers from this morning that I would not get since they beat me to them.
 I just entered the premises at Galehead when a cold downpour developed in the mountain skies.
 The wind picked up and the trail was quickly transformed into a climate not fit for man nor beast.
 I really did not want to go on in this kind of weather, yet I had only come just over ten miles.
-But hey, what is the rush?
-Finally decided to stay after finding out that they had room for the night.
+I mulled around a bit waiting to see what the weather would do, and then finally decided to stay when I found out that they had room for the night.
+I really did not want to pay the price the AMC was charging either, but grudgingly gave in and got out the travelers checks.
+Total bill of $25.75 for supper, lodging, and breackfast.
+Suddenly my luck changed when one of the croo decided that it was time to do what no one really wants to do - work with human feces.
+I was told if I helped out with "certain chores", I would be reimbursed.
 I stayed for "free" as a result of helping out in the kitchen, and helping them "snap a crapper" as they called it.
-Snapping the crapper involved using a couple of sturdy poles to lift a 55 gallon can of human waste from the toilet area and hauling it over to an area where at some point down the road a helicopter would come and transport it down to the valley - never to be seen again.
+Snapping the crapper involved using a couple of sturdy poles to lift a 55 gallon drum of human waste from the toilet area and hauling it over to an area where, at some point down the road, a helicopter would come and transport it down to the valley - never to be seen again.
+I retained the receipt and present it as proof that one night in an AMC hut almost cost me about 3% percent of my budget for the entire trip.

 All in all I ate well, kept dry, met many nice people, including Bruce Emerson and his gorgeous daughter and her girl friends.
 I also met someone who claimed to have hiked the Continental Divide Trail.